mharrisb1/daglib/docs/source/README.md

 # Quickstart

 For this example we will create a small ETL pipeline that takes data from four source tables and creates a single reporting table.
-The example calculate team metrics so far in the 2022 F1 season.
+The example calculates team metrics so far for the 2022 F1 season.

 ## Source Tables

-1. Team - Which team the driver belongs too for the season
+1. Team - Which team the driver belongs to for the season
 2. Points - Current total Driver's World Championship points for each driver for the season
 3. Wins - Current number of wins for each driver for the season
 4. Podiums - Current number of times the driver finished in the top 3 for the season